johnregan3/simple-custom-css/README.md

 ***4.0.2***
 * Use WP's CodeMirror on settings page
 * Tested for compatibility with WP version 5.1
+* Tested for compatibility with PHP version 7.2

 ***4.0.1***
 * Fixed bug with broken editor styles on older versions of WP.